protocolguild/documentation/docs/01-eligibility.md

 Changing the eligibility framework can be made through a PR to the [documentation repo](https://github.com/protocolguild/documentation).
 This PR should add the project in the appropriate section, along with the following info:

 - Name of project
-- Start date of the project
+- Eligibility start date for the project
 - Summary of why this project should be considered eligible/ineligible

+The eligibility start date for the project is the date at which the project met the Eligibility criteria above.
+This is the earliest date that future Protocol Guild members can use to count contributions towards the project.